dagss/cmbcr/README.md

 contains another implementation of some of these algorithms, for use in a production analysis.

+That said the code is made available so that one may verify the claims made in arxiv:TODO.

 After building the code as described below, one may run

 PYTHONPATH=. python scripts/precond_benchmark.py input/mask.yaml 64